JeremySCook/circuitpython-experiments/pwm/README.md

-PWM experiments for Arrow article
+PWM and motor experiments experiments for Arrow article